-- incurring additional indebtedness or issuing disqualified stock or preferred stock; - · paying dividends on, redeeming or repurchasing our capital stock; - · making investments or acquisitions; - · creating liens; - · selling assets; - restricting dividends or other payments to us; - · guaranteeing indebtedness; - · engaging in transactions with affiliates and - consolidating, merging or transferring all or substantially all of our assets.
+- · incurring additional indebtedness or issuing disqualified stock or preferred stock; - · paying dividends on, redeeming or repurchasing our capital stock; - · making investments or acquisitions; - creating liens; - selling assets; - · restricting dividends or other payments to us; - · guaranteeing indebtedness; - engaging in transactions with affiliates and - consolidating, merging or transferring all or substantially all of our assets.

 We are also required to meet specified financial ratios.
 These restrictions may prevent us from taking actions that we believe would be in the best interest of our business.
 Our ability to comply with these restrictive covenants will depend on our future performance, which may be affected by events beyond our control.
 If we violate any of these covenants and are unable to obtain waivers, we would be in default under the applicable agreements and payment of the indebtedness could be accelerated.
 The acceleration of our indebtedness under one agreement may permit acceleration of indebtedness under other agreements that contain cross-default or cross-acceleration provisions.
 If our indebtedness is accelerated, we may not be able to repay that indebtedness or borrow sufficient funds to refinance it.
 Even if we are able to obtain new financing, it may not be on commercially reasonable terms or on terms that are acceptable to us.
 If our indebtedness is in default for any reason, our business could be materially and adversely affected.
-In addition, complying with these covenants may also cause us to take actions that are not favorable to holders of the common stock and may make it more difficult for us to successfully execute our business strategy and compete against companies that are not subject to such restrictions.
+In addition, complying with these covenants may also cause us to take actions that are not subject to such restrictions.